Guidelines for Atherosclerotic Occlusive Disease of the Lower Extremities | Ten Points to Remember

 - Surgical bypass may be a preferred strategy in acceptable risk patients with disease patterns that portend poor anatomic patency prognosis with endovascular approaches.

 - Common femoral arterial disease should be treated surgically, preferably with the saphenous vein as a conduit.

 - Patients who undergo invasive treatment for intermittent claudication should be monitored regularly in a surveillance program.
 This program should record symptoms, assess risk factors, optimize cardioprotective medications, and monitor hemodynamic/patency status.

-Clinical Topics: Cardiac Surgery, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Vascular Medicine, Exercise, Hypertension
+Clinical Topics: Cardiac Surgery, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Vascular Medicine, Exercise, Hypertension